School of Nursing

-Please Note: The Holy Name Medical Center School of Nursing will be accepting applications for the Practical Nurse Daytime Program until August 1, 2016.
-Classes will start September 8, 2016.
+Please Note: The Holy Name Medical Center School of Nursing will be accepting applications for the Practical Nurse Evening Program until April 07, 2017 classes will start May 1, 2017.

 Since 1972, Holy Name Medical Center has also sponsored a School of Nursing - Practical Nurse Program, a 12-month practical nurse diploma program accredited by the New Jersey Board of Nursing.

 Our philosophy is simple, but enduring in its scope.
 We believe that the goal of education within the School of Nursing is to promote the growth of our students toward their full personal and professional potential.
 Additionally, we fully understand that professional nursing requires the utmost dedication to fostering the integrity and worth of all individuals who require health care.

 A large percentage of our graduates hold positions throughout the healthcare industry - including Holy Name Medical Center itself - and continue to make significant contributions to the nursing practice.